ripexz/logpasta/README.md

 - `any_command | logpasta [flags]`
 - `logpasta [flags] any string at all`

+To see the current CLI version, run `logpasta version`

 ### Config

 You can override the default configuration by passing flags: